Last Updated on January 19, 2023 by Pinpoint 250

 There are many ways to brew coffee.
 The question is, which method makes the best coffee?
-In this article, we will talk about the Aeropress vs. French press way of making coffee.
-These are full-immersion brewing methods that are similar but give different results, which we’ll discuss in a moment.
+This article will discuss the Aeropress vs. French press ways of making coffee.
+These are similar full-immersion brewing methods that give different results, which we’ll discuss in a moment.
 But first, let’s talk about how each method works.

 So what does “full immersion” actually mean, anyway?
 It’s essentially the steeping process, where the coffee sits in hot water before being separated from the plunger.

 An Aeropress is a plastic cylinder designed for making espresso.
 It can brew up to 3 servings of espresso or an 8-ounce cup of coffee or cold brew.
 You can use hot or room-temperature water.
 This coffee maker uses a paper filter and a fine drip or espresso grind.
 Espresso grinds take longer to press but make a richer brew.
 Here’s how to use it.

 The Aeropress sits over your coffee cup, allowing the coffee to be pressed directly into your cup.
 To get started:

 - Place a paper filter in the filter cap